Germany suspends use of AstraZeneca vaccine, along with Italy, France, Spain | DW | 15.03.2021

-Germany has temporarily suspended the use of the AstraZeneca COVID-19 vaccine as a precaution, with Italy, France and Spain issuing the same decision soon after.
+Germany has temporarily halted the use of the AstraZeneca COVID-19 vaccine as a precaution, with Italy, France and Spain issuing the same decision soon after.

-The Health Ministry announced that use of the vaccine was "suspended as a precaution" on the basis of advice from the national health regulator, the Paul Ehrlich Institute (PEI).
+The German Health Ministry described the move as a "precaution" on the basis of advice from the national health regulator, the Paul Ehrlich Institute (PEI).
 According to the Health Ministry, the European Medicines Agency (EMA) will decide "whether and how the new information will affect the authorization of the vaccine" pending an investigation.

-"After new reports of thrombroses of the cerebral veins in connection with the vaccination in Germany and Europe, the PEI considers further investigations to be necessary," the Health Ministry announced.
+"After new reports of thrombroses of the cerebral veins in connection with the vaccination in Germany and Europe, the PEI considers further investigations to be necessary," the ministry announced.

 German Health Minister Jens Spahn said "the decision is a professional, not political one," following advice from the PEI.
 Spahn said the risk of blood clots from the AstraZeneca jab is low, but could not be ruled out.